"Sowing the Future of Organic Wheat Research in the Northeast," an on-Farm Field Day co-hosted by Cornell Cooperative Extension, NOFA-NY, and GrowNYC

 Hear grain grower, renowned author, and co-founder of the Northern Grain Growers Association Jack Lazor speak about growing grains in cold climates and so much more!
 Our friend Andrea Stanley from Valley Malt will be teaching the ins and outs of small-batch malting, along with malting marvel Bruno Vachon of Malterie Frontenac in Quebec.
 Other exciting topics include growing dry beans and starting a distillery.

-"Update on Heritage and Ancient Grains," a workshop at this year's NOFA-CT Winter Conference
+NOFA-CT Winter Conference: "Update on Heritage and Ancient Grains" workshop

 March 1, 2014 Western Connecticut State University